yk-liu/yk-liu.github.io/dataset/index.md

 ## Robot and Sensors

 We will collect sensor data with a grounded robot, which is like common service robots you would expect in hotels or restaurants.
-It will move relatively smoothly at a speed of no faster than 1m/s.
+It will move relatively smoothly at a speed of no faster than 1 m/s.

-The primary sensor is a RealSense D435i camera, mounted at a fixed height of about 1m.
-It provides aligned color images and depth images, and IMU measurements.
+The primary sensors include a RealSense D435i camera and a RealSense T265 camera, both mounted at a fixed height of about 1m.
+The D435i camera provides aligned color images and depth images, and IMU measurements.
+The T265 camera provides stereo fisheye images and aligned IMU measurements.

+Odometry data from wheel encoders will also be provided.

 ## Ground-truth

-For SLAM evaluation, the ground-truth trajectory of the robot is obtained by a motion capture system, with alignment to the camera coordinates.
+For SLAM evaluation, the ground-truth trajectory of the robot is obtained by a motion capture system or a LiDAR, with alignment to the camera coordinates.

 For object recognition, the ground-truth of the objects is labelled at both class and instance level under different illuminations, camera directions, and occlusions.

-**Sample data will be released in May.
-Please stay tuned!**
+**[Pre-register the competition](mailto:xuesong.shi@intel.com?subject=Pre-register%20for%20Lifelong%20Robotic%20Vision%20Competition&Body=Dear%20Organizers,%0D%0A) and get the first time notice when the data be available!**